AlexNav73/CoreCraft/README.md

 }
 ```

-> This command will simply add new entity to the collection with `MyProperty` set to `"test"`.
+> This command will simply add a new entity to the collection with `MyProperty` set to `"test"`.

-> `DomainModel` base class contains overload to run delegates as commands (see `Run` method's overloads), so you don't need to create new class for each logic, but it is a good practice to create new class if command's logic is quite big
+> `DomainModel` base class contains overload to run delegates as commands (see `Run` method's overloads), so you don't need to create a new class for each logic, but it is a good practice to create a new class if the command's logic is quite big

-Now, we need to execute the command, but before that we need to subscribe to the domain model changes.
+Now, we need to execute the command, but before that, we need to subscribe to the domain model changes.

 ```cs
 using (model.Subscribe(OnModelChanged))